Where can you find coupons?

 :: COUPON CLIPPING SERVICES

 It is not legal to BUY coupons, but you can purchase someone’s clipping services and pay them for their time.
-If there is a coupon I do not receive in my Sunday paper or if there is a coupon that makes for a great deal on an item I want to stock up on, I will order extra coupons.
+If there is a coupon you do not receive in your Sunday paper or if there is a coupon that makes for a great deal on an item you want to stock up on, you can order extra coupons.

 Several magazines feature a few coupons per month…don’t let those get away!